Your Best Guide to Making Putz Houses – Delightful Little Glitter Houses

 One of my very favorite ways to make a roof for a Putz house (particularly Halloween houses) is with metallic tape and alcohol ink to add a rusted patina to the roof.

-How to add different Textures to Your Houses
+How to add Different Textures and Finishes to Your Houses

 Although these are not traditional techniques for Putz houses, you can make lots of different textures on your houses – bricks, stones, slate, or peeling crackled wood.

 6. Additional Resources on the Web to Make Putz Houses

 Many of the websites listed below are more traditional in the decor of the little houses with wonderful instructions.
 You will find them informative and seriously inspirational.

 Howard Lamey is an incredibly generous builder of Putz houses meaning that he shares his patterns and knowledge freely.
 His website is littleglitterhouses.com where you find instructions on how to make them.
 It’s not regularly updated, but the basics are incredible.
 When you go to Pinterest and search for Putz houses or glitter houses – you’ll see that many are made are by Howard or from one of his patterns.